kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 ### Embargo Policy

-The information members receive on kubernetes-distributors-announce must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
+The information members receive on distributors-announce@kubernetes.io must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
 This holds true until the public disclosure date/time that was agreed upon by the list.